LinuxForHealth/FHIR/docs/src/pages/guides/FHIRServerUsersGuide.md

 As part of it's multi-tenant support, the IBM FHIR Server provides an alternate mechanism which consists of a single “proxy datasource” along with a set of properties configured in the `fhir-server-config.json` file.
 This proxy datasource can be used by the JDBC persistence layer implementation to establish connections to either Derby or Db2 databases.
 This approach allows for new datastores to be configured without the need to restart the FHIR server.

-Since release 4.5.0, the FHIR server supports standard JDBC datasources defined in the server '.xml' files.
-Datasource elements should not be defined in the 'server.xml' file but instead should be defined in the 'configDropins/overrides' directory.
+Since issue #916, the FHIR server supports standard JDBC datasources defined in the server '.xml' files.
+Datasource elements should not be defined in the main 'server.xml' file but instead should be defined in the 'configDropins/overrides' directory.
 See the Liberty Profile Server configuration guide for more details and general guidance on creating modular configurations.

 The FHIRProxyXADataSource remains the default strategy for defining datasources in the current release.
 However, the standard JDBC datasource configuration is now considered the preferred approach due to benefits it brings in terms of configuring pool sizes, transaction recovery and monitoring.